Karl Urban

 Karl Urban as Judge Dredd

-The actor joked that there wasn't a single interview in which he wasn't asked about when to expect new episodes:
+Urban joked that there wasn't a single interview where he didn't get asked about when to expect new episodes:

-It's amazing to see such love for a character whose face you don't see.
-Of course, I believe that the 2000 A.D. comic universe, in regards to Judge Dredd, has a lot of fantastic material that would be incredible to adapt into a movie or a series.
+It's amazing to see such love for a character whose face you never see.
+I believe the 2000 A.D. comic universe has tons of fantastic Judge Dredd material that would be incredible to adapt into a movie or series.
 I'm confident that one day it will happen.
-But even if it doesn't, there will still be the cult classic film that I am also pleased with.
+But even if it doesn't, we'll still have this cult classic film that I'm really proud of.

-In addition to his participation in franchises, Urban has also managed to star in the dramatic action film "Almost Human" (in the lead role of John Kennex) and become a hero in the family fantasy movie "Pete's Dragon" (as Gavin).
+Beyond his franchise work, Urban has also starred in the dramatic action series "Almost Human" (in the lead role of John Kennex) and played the antagonist in the family fantasy movie "Pete's Dragon" (as Gavin).

 A still from Pete's Dragon